pvlib/pvlib-python/paper/paper.md

 "the importance of accurate modeling is hard to overstate" [@seto2022].

 Compared with other PV modeling tools, pvlib python stands out in several key aspects.
-One is its reusable toolbox design, providing the user a level of flexibility and customization beyond that of other tools.
+One is its toolbox design, providing the user a level of flexibility and customization beyond that of other tools.
 Rather than organizing the user interface around pre-built modeling workflows, pvlib python makes the individual "building blocks" of PV performance models accessible to